ohmyzsh/ohmyzsh/README.md

 - To enable more the plugins, customize the plugins array in your `~/.zshrc`
 - To change themes, change the `:omz:style` zstyle in `~/.zshrc`.
+- To use sub-plugins simply add plugin/sub-plugin; example, archlinux/cower

 If you want to override any of the default behaviour, just add a new file (ending in `.zsh`) into the `~/.omz/` directory.
 If you have many